lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 The integrity protection bits are checked on every read from the register files, even if the integrity protection is not removed from the data.

 Detected integrity violations in a register file raise a fatal `reg_error`.

+#### Data Memory (DMEM) Integrity Protection

+OTBN's data memory is 256b wide, but allows for 32b word accesses.
+To facilitate such accesses, all integrity protection in the data memory is done on a 32b word granularity.

+All data entering or leaving the data memory block is protected with the [Integrity Protection Code]({{< relref "#design-details-integrity-protection-code">}});
+this code is not re-computed within the memory block.

+Before being stored in SRAM, the data word with the attached Integrity Protection Code, as well as the address are scrambled according to the [memory scrambling algorithm]({{< relref "#design-details-memory-scrambling">}}).
+The scrambling is reversed on a read.

+The ephemeral memory scrambling key and the nonce are provided by the [OTP block]({{<relref "/hw/ip/otp_ctrl/doc" >}}).
+They are set once when OTBN block is reset, and changed whenever a secure wipe of the data memory is performed.
+(TODO: Link to it once we have specified secure wipe.)

+The Integrity Protection Code is checked on every memory read, even though the code remains attached to the data.
+A further check must be performed when the data is consumed.
+Detected integrity violations in the data memory raise a fatal `dmem_error`.

+#### Instruction Memory (IMEM) Integrity Protection

+All data entering or leaving the instruction memory block is protected with the [Integrity Protection Code]({{< relref "#design-details-integrity-protection-code">}});
+this code is not re-computed within the memory block.

+Before being stored in SRAM, the instruction word with the attached Integrity Protection Code, as well as the address are scrambled according to the [memory scrambling algorithm]({{< relref "#design-details-memory-scrambling">}}).
+The scrambling is reversed on a read.

+The ephemeral memory scrambling key and the nonce are provided by the [OTP block]({{<relref "/hw/ip/otp_ctrl/doc" >}}).
+They are set once when OTBN block is reset, and changed whenever a secure wipe of the instruction memory is performed.
+(TODO: Link to it once we have specified secure wipe.)

+The Integrity Protection Code is checked on every memory read, even though the code remains attached to the data.
+A further check must be performed when the data is consumed.
+Detected integrity violations in the data memory raise a fatal `imem_error`.

 # Running applications on OTBN